sodhikaran/personalwebsite/index.md

 # About Me

-I am a High School senior at Dublin Jerome High School who is planning on majoring in Computer Science at the University of Illinois Urbana-Champaign (UIUC).
+I am a freshman at the University of Illinois Urbana-Champaign (UIUC) who is majoring in Computer Science.
 My interests include cybersecurity, machine learning, and app development.